kdavies4/ModelicaRes/README.txt

 - produce various plots and diagrams, and
 - export data to various formats via pandas_.

-The figures are generated via matplotlib_, which offers a rich set of plotting routines.
+The figures are generated via matplotlib_, which offers a rich set of publication-quality plotting routines.
 ModelicaRes has methods to create and automatically label xy plots, Bode and Nyquist plots, and Sankey diagrams.
 ModelicaRes can be scripted or used in an interactive Python_ session with math and matrix functions from NumPy_.

 The figures are generated via matplotlib_, which offers a rich set of plotting routines.
 ModelicaRes has methods to create and automatically label